lienvanduc2k2/Dalwren/README.md

 # Hello, I'm [Your Name]

 Welcome to my GitHub page!
-I'm [Your Name], a passionate [Your Profession or Hobby] enthusiastic about [Specific Projects or Technologies].
+I'm Duc, a student at University of Science in Ho Chi Minh City .
+My major is software engineering

 ## Introduction